What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 Telling the time

-Italian definite articles are also used for telling the time.
+Italian definite articles are also used to tell the time.

 Sono le tre del pomeriggio.